A STRUGGLE AGAINST COLONIAL OPPRESSION

 A STRATEGIC REMOTE LOCATION

-The Polemi Concentration Camp was used in the latter part of the 1950’s to detain several Cypriot political activists.
-It was specifically chosen because of its strategic and remote location.
+The Polemi Concentration Camp was specifically chosen because of its strategic and remote location.
 The main intention was to isolate its detainees from the broader population on the island.
-Ironically, this helped to turn the camp into a symbol of oppression that nationalists used to emphasise the importance of freedom and justice for all.
+Ironically, however, this helped to turn the camp into a symbol of oppression.
+Greek Cypriot Nationalists often used this to emphasise the importance of freedom and justice for all.
 This particular camp would go on to become emblematic of the broader struggle against colonial oppression.

 A main advocate for the policy of Enosis was the Greek Cypriot Nationalist Organisation, which became known as EOKA.
-In 1955, after repeated talks broke down, EOKA began a clandestine military campaign against British Colonial rule.
-The British response was swift, and as the conflict progressed, they introduced a whole string of repressive measures that included the extended use of several concentration camps.
+In 1955, after repeated talks broke down, EOKA began a clandestine military campaign against British colonial rule.
+The British response was swift, and as the conflict progressed, they introduced a whole string of repressive measures.
+These included the extended use of several concentration camps.

 A USEFUL TOOL TO SUPPRESS GROWING NATIONALISTIC FERVOUR

+As the widespread use of concentration camps took hold across the island, Cypriots began to question Britain’s role on the island.
 The British used concentration camps as a particularly useful tool to suppress the growing nationalistic fervour amongst Greek Cypriots.
-The Polemi Concentration Camp, which opened in 1956, was one of several established by the British in various locations across the island.
+The Polemi Concentration Camp was one of several established by the British in various locations across the island.
 At its height, it was used to detain up to 400 or so Cypriot EOKA sympathisers at any one time.
-These included peaceful activists, as well as suspected active members of EOKA.
+These included known peaceful activists, as well as suspected active members of EOKA.

 THE ZURICH-LONDON AGREEMENT

-In 1960, the ‘Zurich-London Agreement’, facilitated the island’s independence from British rule, shifting the political landscape in Cyprus.
-This led to the dissolution of all concentration camps across the island.
-The legacy of these camps, however, continues to resonate within the collective memory of several Cypriots.
-In general, the use of concentration camps, including the one at the village of Polemi, has been widely criticised by human rights advocates and most historians since.
+In 1960, the ‘Zurich-London Agreement’ facilitated the island’s independence from British rule.
+This shift in the political landscape would eventually lead to the dissolution of all concentration camps across the island.
+The legacy of these camps, however, continues to resonate within the collective memory of several Cypriots who were detained by them.
+The widespread use of concentration camps, including the one at the village of Polemi, has been widely recognised and criticised by human rights advocates and most historians ever since.

 AN ATTEMPT TO CONTROL DISSENT